 How To Play Super Planet Crash

 The goal is to create a dense solar system with as many different bodies as possible without causing a destabilization to the system (e.g., erratic orbits that lead to colliding or ejected planets).
-Gamers can also add in destabilizing factors such as stellar companions which create complex system dynamics and increase the likelihood of destabilization.
+Gamers can also add in destabilizing factors such as stellar companions, which create complex system dynamics and increase the likelihood of destabilization.

-The game ends when the system becomes so overloaded with chaotic and erratic orbitals that stability becomes impossible and the system eventually fails.
+The game ends when the system becomes so overloaded with chaotic and erratic orbitals that stability becomes impossible, and the system eventually fails.

 Super Planet Crash Components

-Body Types: When choosing planets, you have a choice of the following planets and stars for your star system:
+When choosing planets, you have a choice of the following planets and stars for your star system:

 - Super-Earths – Super-Earths are massive terrestrial planets, usually double the size of Earth.
 We have found many exoplanets such as Proxima Centauri B, Kepler-442b, and the TRAPPIST planets.

 - Ice Giants – are planets composed mainly of elements heavier than hydrogen and helium, such as oxygen, carbon, nitrogen, and sulfur.
 The term “ice” can be misleading since it references the nature of the chemical compounds instead of the planet’s physical state.
-Chemical compounds with freezing points above about 100 K, such as water are considered “icy.”
+Chemical compounds with freezing points above 100K, such as water, are considered “icy.”
 Uranus and Neptune are Ice Giants.
 Ice giants are classified as Neptunian planets.

-- Giant Planet – These planets are a little bit more massive than ice giant planets.
+- Giant Planet – These planets are more massive than ice giant planets.
 They are composed of mostly hydrogen and helium.
-A common misconception of ALL giant planets (ice giants included) that they are composed of actual “gas.”
+A common misconception of ALL giant planets (ice giants included) is that they are composed of actual “gas.”
 Giant planets actually consist of fluids above their critical points.
 A crucial point is a state in which gases and liquid phases are not indistinguishable.
 Giant planets are Jovian planets such as Jupiter and Saturn.

 - Brown Dwarf – Brown dwarfs are stellar objects that are too small to be main sequence stars like our Sun but are also large to be giant planets.
 Brown dwarfs are also too small to undergo fusion using hydrogen and helium but can fuse deuterium.
-These planets are from 13% – 75% larger than Jupiter and do not have atmospheric layers or chemical differentiation.
+These planets are 13% – 75% larger than Jupiter and do not have atmospheric layers or chemical differentiation.

 - Kepler 18 Template – Kepler 18 is a star system with is a star in the Cygnus constellation with three planets revolving around the star at breakneck speeds.
-The planets revolutions range from 3 to 14 days.
-This bodes well for collecting points over time in the SPC game since you receive 10x points for speed and you gain points more quickly.
+The planet’s revolutions range from 3 to 14 days.
+This bodes well for collecting points over time in the SPC game since you receive 10x points for speed, and you gain points more quickly.

-- HD80606 Template – HD 80606 is actually apart of a binary star system with HD 80607.
+- HD80606 Template – HD 80606 is part of a binary star system with HD 80607.
 The system is approx 217 light-years away from Earth and located in the constellation of Ursa Major.
 The lone exoplanet of HD80606 (HD80606 b) orbits the planet at a highly inclined and elliptical orbit.
 This can be seen in the template.
 The eccentric orbit of HD80606 b is illustrated in the Super Planet Crash.
 This causes havoc when you add other bodies within the system.

-Tricks To Scoring High in SPC
+Tricks To Scoring High in Super Planet Crash

 You’ll score extra points for ‘crowdedness.’
-Then, load the outer margins with the most massive planets.
+Load the outer margins with the most massive planets.
 By placing large masses either near the parent star or out to the far reaches, gravity is less likely to affect the orbits of the smaller masses in between.
 Finally, load as many Earth-like planets as possible within the same orbit inside the Habitable Zone.
 Again, you will receive extra points for ‘crowdedness.’

 Users can use the real-time radial velocity data to try their hand at discovering any underlying exoplanetary signals by analyzing gravitational signals cast off by real star systems and comparing the signals to known planetary system models.
-Systemic Live is also linked to a number of library sets and databases for verification and cross-referencing purposes.
+Systemic Live is also linked to several library sets and databases for verification and cross-referencing purposes.
 The goal of the software is to offer educational opportunities to students and the general public alike on the science of exoplanetary discovery.

 By keeping the science entertaining and light, Meschairi has pushed the limits when it comes to creating educational games geared toward the field of astronomic discovery.
 Because of his efforts, we can all become citizen scientists and improve our understanding of planetary physics and exoplanetary exploration just for fun.

 Ready To Play Super Planet Crash?